 Closest playground: Boundless Adventure Playground is 3 minutes away over the lake via Kings Rd

-Looking for MORE SUPER DOOPER FUN things to do in Canberra with family?
+Looking for MORE SUPER DOOPER FUN things to do in Canberra with kids?

-Click the links in blue below for more fun activities in Canberra for kids.
+Click the links in blue below for more Canberra attractions.